zhou87/RFLint/README.md

 # RFLint

-A tool to check style and conventions of Robot Framework.
+A tool to check style and conventions of Robot Framework project.

 ## 环境